From Slow Cognitive Tempo to Cognitive Disengagement and Hypoactivity Syndrome

-Mateu Servera is a Doctor in Psychology and a Specialist Psychologist in Clinical Psychology.
-He has been a full professor at the University of the Balearic Islands (UIB) since 1993, and a researcher at the University Institute for Research in Health Sciences (IUNICS) since 2002.
-His main line of research focuses on Attention Deficit Hyperactivity Disorder and Slow Cognitive Tempo.
-He has been principal investigator or investigator in 12 competitive research projects, 4 research contracts and is author or co-author of more than 30 articles in scientific journals, more than 25 participations in books, book chapters, monographs or scientific documents and more than 70 participations in congresses or scientific meetings.
+Mateu Servera Barceló is Doctor in Psychology and Psychologist Specialist in Clinical Psychology.
+He is Full Professor in the area of Personality, Evaluation and Psychological Treatments and Professor at the University of the Balearic Islands and researcher at the University Institute of Health Sciences Research (IUNICS) and the Health Research Institute of the Balearic Islands (IDISBA).
+His teaching is mainly on Child Psychopathology and his main line of research focuses on Attention Deficit Hyperactivity Disorder and Slow Cognitive Tempo.
+He has four recognized research periods, five five-year teaching periods, is the author of more than 80 scientific publications (40% in the 1st quartile of JCR journals), 24 collaborations in books and scientific papers, and more than 100 participations in congresses and scientific meetings.